jesusgraterol/jesusgraterol/README.md

 ## Hi!
 My name is Jesus Graterol

-I am a Full-Stack Web Developer with 10+ years of experience building scalable web applications and REST-based APIs.
+I am a Web Developer with 10+ years of experience building scalable web applications and REST-based APIs.

 My proficiency extends to data science, allowing me to train and serve complex machine learning models over the Internet.